Foreign policy of the Biden administration: Netherlands

+In August 2023, as part of the agreement, the United States approved delivery of F-16 fighter jets from the Netherlands to Ukraine.

-In 2024, the Netherlands and the United States entered into security agreements with Ukraine in response to the Russian invasion of Ukraine as part of a larger NATO initiative to support Ukraine with ammunition and weapons systems.
-As part of the agreement the United States approved delivery of advanced F-16 fighter jets from the Netherlands to Ukraine.
-The appointment of Mark Rutte as Secretary General of NATO was favored by the United States president Joe Biden.
+In 2024, the Netherlands and the U.S. entered into security agreements with Ukraine in response to the Russian invasion of Ukraine as part of a larger NATO initiative to support Ukraine with ammunition and weapons systems.
+The appointment of Mark Rutte as Secretary General of NATO was favored by Biden.